How To Install Solar Panel On RV Roof & Connect To Battery

 We also used ratchet straps to strap the box to the metal frame that holds the batteries in place.

-You want to charge the RV batteries from the same terminals power is being drawn.
+This is important, you want to charge the batteries from the same terminals that power is being drawn from.

-That means the positive cable from the charge controller will be connected to one battery and the negative to another.
+Our travel trailer runs on two 12-volt deep cycle batteries connected in parallel.
+This means the positive cable from the charge controller connects to one battery and the negative to the other.

 by Jenni